openSUSE-zh/geeko-store/README.md

 ## Technology

+### API: OBS, PMBS, FlatHub

+First goal is to support OBS and PMBS.

+Then try to add support of FlatHub.org, Snap Store, etc.

 ### Package management: Zypper / Libzypp

 PackageKit doesn't provide some key features like manage repositories.
 And it is